-When a customer is charged, PortaBilling® calculates and makes available the representatives' commission.
+When a customer's billing period ends, PortaBilling® calculates and makes available the representatives' commission.
 This mode permits flexible commission schemas to be configured - for example, to differentiate a commission by service type and apply a one-time commission for subscriptions.
 Note that a representative may want to receive their commission before the customer has actually paid.